haydulski/pr-braincells/README.md

-# PR-Braincels
+# PR-Braincells

 MCP test node server for markdown files usage.
-Every file in the celss folder, written in correct format, might be used to generate helpfull answers.
+Every file in the cells folder, written in correct format, might be used to generate helpfull answers.

 ## Setup